xrzy1985/crescendo/README.md

 Run `npm run this` for a server that will open `automatically` on the address, `http://localhost:4200/`

 ## Note
-A mock login process is in place, in order to add recipes, one must log in first using the button at the top right hand side.
+A mock login process is in place to mimic basic access right functionality; in order to add recipes, one must log in first using the button at the top right hand side.

 ## Development Board